 For example, you may set a goal to increase your credit score this year.
 Having a higher credit score can help you qualify for a car or home loan.
 The higher your score, the more likely you’ll be offered better rates and terms on loans and credit cards.
 Signing up for credit monitoring in your FinLocker will make it easier to monitor your progress and receive tips to improve your credit.
 Use the credit simulator inside your FinLocker to evaluate various credit-related scenarios to see how they will impact your credit score, too.

-Create a plan to achieve your goals
+Create a plan to achieve your financial goals

 Once you have identified your goals, you need to create a plan to decide how you can best achieve these goals.
 Doing research can give you an idea of the commitment and time necessary to reach each goal successfully.
 Gather information such as how long it may take to achieve the goal, any costs associated with meeting the goal, any skills you may need to acquire, and how long the process will take.
 As you find answers, you need to determine whether you can provide the effort required to reach the goal or if the goal is asking too much from you and is unrealistic.